-&lt;sup>1 This application is similar to that filed for the 2009 T&D projects in Case No. 09-951-EL-EEC -- a case in which Commission Staff concluded that the 2009 projects met "the requirements for integration in the Companies' energy efficiency compliance plans" and that "the energy savings claimed in the application and supplemental filing were appropriately determined."
-In re Request by Ohio Edison Company, Cleveland Electric Illuminating Company, and The Toledo Edison Company For Approval to Include Transmission and Distribution Projects In Partial Compliance With Energy Efficiency Benchmark Requirements, (Staff Review and Recommendation (Sept.
-1, 2010.)
+This application is similar to that filed for the 2009 T&D projects in Case No. 09-951-EL-EEC and for the 2010 T&D projects in Case Nos.
+10-3023, et al. -- cases in which Commission Staff concluded that the 2009and 2010 projects met "the requirements for integration in the Companies' energy efficiency compliance plans" and that "the energy savings claimed in the application and supplemental filing were appropriately determined."
+In re Request by Ohio Edison Company, Cleveland Electric Illuminating Company, and The Toledo Edison Company For Approval to Include Transmission and Distribution Projects In Partial Compliance With Energy Efficiency Benchmark Requirements, (Staff Review and Recommendation, Sept.
+1, 2010) and In re the Matter of the Energy Efficiency and Peak Demand Reduction Program Portfolio of Ohio Edison Company, The Cleveland Electric Company and The Toledo Edison Company (Staff Review and Recommendation, April 4, 2012).

 - [EDU] during the preceding three calendar years to customers in this state." - 3.
-The statutory benchmark for 2010 is five-tenths of one percent greater than that for 2009.
+The statutory benchmark for 2011 is seven-tenths of one percent greater than that for 2010.
 R.C.
 4928.66(A)(1)(a). - 4.
 R.C.
 4928.66(A)(2)(d) permits a utility to include, for purposes of compliance with the aforementioned statutorily mandated energy efficiency benchmark, "transmission and distribution infrastructure improvements that reduce line losses." - 5.
 As part of their overall compliance strategy for 2009 and thereafter, the Companies intend to incorporate various T&D infrastructure improvement projects that they have completed.
-Projects completed during 2010 are included in this Application. - 6.
+Projects completed during 2011 are included in this Application. - 6.
 These projects are only one aspect of the Companies' compliance strategy, which also currently contemplates new and historic mercantile customer projects, existing residential and other energy efficiency projects, and new projects that have been reviewed by a collaborative of interested stakeholders and included in the Companies' three year Energy Efficiency and Peak Demand Reduction Plan which was filed on December 15, 2009 in Case No. 09-1947-EL-POR et al. - 7.
 The use of the T&D projects is an important aspect of the Companies' overall compliance plan.
 Not only do these projects provide very real energy efficiency results, but they have virtually no incremental compliance costs associated with them.
 The Companies are not seeking cost recovery for these projects in this filing.